 Kepler serviced loads at a granularity of 128B when L1 caching of global loads was enabled and 32B otherwise.
 On Pascal the data access unit is 32B regardless of whether global loads are cached in L1.
 So it is no longer necessary to turn off L1 caching in order to reduce wasted global memory transactions associated with uncoalesced accesses.

-Unlike Maxwell but similar to Kepler, Pascal caches thread-local memory in the L1 cache.
+Unlike Maxwell, Pascal caches thread-local memory in the L1 cache.
 This can mitigate the cost of register spills compared to Maxwell.
 The balance of occupancy versus spilling should therefore be re-evaluated to ensure best performance.

 Like Maxwell, Pascal provides native shared memory atomic operations for 32-bit integer arithmetic, along with native 32 or 64-bit compare-and-swap (CAS).
 Developers coming from Kepler, where shared memory atomics were implemented in software using a lock/update/unlock sequence, should see a large performance improvement particularly for heavily contended shared-memory atomics.